[Roadmap updated on July 1st, 2021.]

 Q: When can we expect the next-gen update for Cyberpunk 2077?

-A: For those who are playing the game on next-gen consoles via backwards compatibility, we are planning the free, next-gen update for Cyberpunk 2077 on Xbox Series consoles, and PlayStation 5, this year.
+A: We are planning to release the free, next-gen update for Cyberpunk 2077 this year.
 We’re aiming for the second half of the year and we’ll reveal more when we have more to share.